How Journey Finally Broke Through With ‘Infinity’

-Ever wake up one morning wondering what your name was?
-Whether this was your beautiful house (David Byrne has, but that’s another story)?
-Whether you somehow missed something that was sitting right under your nose?
+Ever wake up one morning and realize you somehow missed something that was sitting right under your nose?

 Journey’s strong-armed manager, Herbie Herbert, felt the problem could best be solved by enlisting a true front man capable of stomping the stage (seeing as Rolie was ever trapped behind his piano), and encouraged the group to begin auditioning unknown but charismatic lead vocalists, pronto!

-Saying adieu to the overwrought progressive style of yore, the band was literally reborn as a commercial pomp rock colossus, ready to fill entire stadiums with melody – and hook-laden anthems like ‘Wheel in the Sky,’ ‘Lights’ and ‘Anytime’ — most of them born of the brand new Perry/Schon songwriting team.
+Saying adieu to the overwrought progressive style of yore, the band was literally reborn as a commercial pomp-rock colossus, ready to fill entire stadiums with melody – and hook-laden anthems like "Wheel in the Sky," "Lights" and "Anytime" – most of them born of the brand new Perry/Schon songwriting team.

 Needless to say, Journey’s metamorphosis was a resounding success, rescuing the band from the proverbial prog-rock scrap heap, and paving the way towards arena-rock ubiquity.